Morcheaba Full List of Cannabis Hemp CBD, Cannabinoids, Terpenes and Flavonoids.

 While the hemp plant is also in the cannabis species, industrial hemp produces high concentrations of CBDs, yet only traces of non-psychoactive THC.
 For this story we will be describing the cannabinoids most often found in broad spectrum hemp extract oils.

 What Does the Term “Broad Spectrum Cannabinoid Extract” .vs “CBD Oil” Refer To?

 Imagine comparing an apple .vs a freshly baked apple pie.
 While an apple is natural and great on its own, an apple pie consists of apples along with an entire recipe of ingredients blended together to create a delightful apple pie.
 This analogy portrays the most abundantly extracted cannabinoid, CBD (Cannabidiol) isolate .vs a true broad spectrum cannabinoid extract oil blend which includes other possible cannabinoids.
-Together, and along with the terpene and flavonoid components below, a synergistic blend of wellness nutrients are extracted in full spectrum CBD hemp extract oils.
+Broad spectrum extracts along with terpenes and flavonoid components below can create an entourage effect.
 When shopping for broad spectrum CBD oil blends, we suggest locating a product with substantial amounts of other cannabinoids beyond 0.1- 0.9 trace amounts.

 How Many Cannabinoids Exist?

 When people pose the question; What is CBD? they are often under the impression that there is only one cannabinoid, CBD.
 While the cannabinoid known as CBD is the most abundant of the list, there are others which working best together in harmony.
 Some studies report as may as 114 cannabinoids in hemp.
 Each of these are being studied for their own individual and combined wellness effects on the human endocannabinoid system.
 The most plentiful studied cannabinoids in broad spectrum extracts most often refer to: